JarLowrey/MicrosoftCompetition2014/README.md

 <h1>Microsoft Coding Competition</h1>

 <p>This was a coding competition at OSU.
 The problem description is below.
-Unfortunately at the competition my code took too long due to rechecking the same dna fragments (over 7 minutes!!).
+At the competition I wasn't quite able to finish due to program inefficiencies.
 After I left and returned home I was able to solve this problem in just a few minutes by adding the if(){} statements in the mutations(String dna) function.
 They function to check if a given dna fragment has already been added to the muts (all possible mutations) data structure</p>

 <h3>Project Description</h3>
 <p>Question One Cure the virus | 3 point(s)</p></br>